Home

 I read somewhere that the gamey flavor associated with game meat can be more pronounced if the meat is overcooked.
 We always cook our meat rare to medium rare so I cannot attest to the validity of this statement.
 What do you say?

-I have some recommendations on how to prepare moose meat that still apply to venison recipes.
+I have some recommendations on how to prepare moose meat that still apply to venison.
 In my opinion these suggestions should be strictly adhered to when preparing deer or moose meat (venison).

 Tell us what your experiences are and please share your recipes by clicking here.
 We have a large number of followers that are in need of your advice when it comes to cooking with moose or venison recipes.
 Any tips will be greatly appreciated by all.